zachcasper/resource-types-contrib/contributing-docs/contributing-resource-types-recipes.md

 ### 1. Choose a Resource Type

-Identify the resource type you want to contribute.
+Identify the Resource Type you want to contribute.
 It could be a database, messaging service, or any other resource that fits within the Radius ecosystem.
-You can pick from the open issues in this repository or propose a new resource type.
+You can pick from the open issues in this repository or propose a new Resource Type.

 ### 2. Create a fork and clone this Repository